Phone Number(▒▒▒) ▒▒▒- ▒▒ 61

 I love to travel and have had the fortune to visit many interesting places in the world, including Australia, New Zealand, England, France, Spain, Italy, Greece, Turkey, Costa Rica, Ecuador, Argentina, Uruguay, Brazil, Mexico, and Canada, as well as 40 of the 50 US states (with plans on visiting a couple new ones in the next year).
 My favorite countries include New Zealand, Australia, Argentina, Spain, Greece, and Brazil.

 As an AirBnB host, I love welcoming people into my home.
-Since joining AirBnB four years ago, I have met and hosted people from all over the world—New Zealand, India, Canada, Singapore, Taiwan, England, Saudi Arabia, France, Vietnam, Australia, Brazil, and so many places within the United States.
+Since joining AirBnB four years ago, I have met and hosted people from all over the world—New Zealand, India, Canada, Singapore, Taiwan, England, Saudi Arabia, France, Vietnam, Germany, Australia, Brazil, and so many places within the United States.
 I take hosting someone very seriously.
 I want you to feel comfortable in my home and city—in other words, my community.

 If you're road weary and need a place for one night or you're coming into town for a conference or vacation and want to get away from the hubbub of downtown, I can help.